og-pixel/Genetic-Dungeon/README.md

-# Dungeon Maps Using Genetic Algorithm
+# Map Maps Using Genetic Algorithm

 ## TODO Don't delete "for_game.tar.gz" as its a part of the game, currently deleted to declutter main directory